OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserverList.rst

         or _LessThanOrEqual_ ; equality when **Operator** is set to _Equality_ ; inequality when **Operator** is set to _Inequality_ ).

+        This property has id ``3.5``.

+    .. _ocanumericobserverlist_hysteresis:

     .. cpp:member:: OcaFloat64 Hysteresis

-        This property has id ``3.6``.

         Hysteresis that is used when observing the property value.
 This indicates which amount must be added/subtracted from the **Threshold**